Questions? Call or text anytime πŸ“ž 818-446-9627

 The Invisible Grief

-There's a term in psychology for the unique pain of grieving a loss that society doesn't fully acknowledge: disenfranchised grief.
-It's grief you feel you don't have permission to have, and it defines the emotional landscape after chemical pregnancy.
+There's a term in psychology for grieving a loss that society doesn't fully recognize: disenfranchised grief.
+It's grief you feel you don't have permission to have.
+It defines the emotional experience after chemical pregnancy.

-Disenfranchised grief arises when loss isn't openly acknowledged, socially validated, or publicly mourned.
-With early miscarriage, this happens because:
+Disenfranchised grief happens when a loss isn't openly acknowledged or publicly recognized.
+With early miscarriage, several things make this happen:

 The loss is invisible.
-There are no outward signs of the pregnancy or its loss, making it intangible to others.
+There are no outward signs.
+Nothing is visible to others, which makes the loss feel intangible to people around you.

 There are no social rituals.
-Our culture has established scripts for other deaths β€” funerals, memorial services, periods of mourning.
-For early pregnancy loss, these scripts are absent, leaving you to navigate sorrow without a map.
+Our culture has established ways of marking other kinds of death β€” funerals, memorial services, periods of mourning.
+For early pregnancy loss, those scripts don't exist.
+You're left to find your way through sorrow without a map.

 The loss is often private.
-Many people wait until after the first trimester to announce pregnancy.
-If loss occurs before then, you may suffer in silence, as few people even knew you were pregnant.
+Many people wait until after the first trimester to share pregnancy news.
+If loss happens before then, you may be grieving in silence, because few people even knew you were pregnant.

 When Well-Meaning Words Wound